What New Media’s Growth Means for Startup Tech PR

 Veteran Forbes reporter Alex Konrad recently joined a growing list of tech reporters taking their talents independent.
-Among them: Eric Newcomer's Newcomer (bringing in $2M annually); Alex Kantrowitz's Big Technology; and Casey Newton's Platformer (with over ~200K subscribers).
+Among them: Eric Newcomer's Newcomer; Alex Kantrowitz's Big Technology; and Casey Newton's Platformer (with over ~200K subscribers)

-They’re following what’s been a successful playbook — The Information and Axios began as personal projects from former mainstream reporters — but are acting as solo voices (for now, at least) and using newer self-publishing platforms along with other content formats to give readers a more personal relationship and POV.
+They’re following what’s been a successful playbook — The Information and Axios both began as personal projects from former mainstream reporters.
+But these writers are acting as solo voices (for now, at least) and using newer self-publishing platforms along with other content formats to give readers a more personal relationship and POV.

-With the independence to pursue stories on niche topics for targeted audiences, many are quickly gaining influence.
+With the independence to pursue stories and niche topics for targeted audiences, many are quickly gaining influence.
+And building resonance and reach that has deteriorated in mainstream over recent years.

-This is a signal for tech startups and growth-stage companies who are finding more hurdles getting media interest in national outlets — where diminishing newsrooms are prioritizing tech giants, policy and the economy — and even trade media also facing resource issues.
+This is a signal for not only the tech startups and growth-stage companies who are finding more hurdles getting media interest in national outlets — where diminishing newsrooms are prioritizing tech giants, policy and the economy and even trade media are facing resource issues.

 But this shift and splintering of the media landscape isn't a loss.
 In fact, we believe earned media has never had more potential or storytelling opportunity.